mbinui/EKS-votingapp-deployment/README.md

 Deploy Voting Application: Applies Kubernetes manifests to deploy your voting application.
 Verify Deployment: Checks the status of deployments, pods, and services.
 Get Application URL: Retrieves and echoes the application URL for access.

+The iam script defines the IAM roles and policies for the EKS cluster and the EKS node group.
+The eks_cluster role has the AmazonEKSClusterPolicy attached, and the eks_node role has the AmazonEKSWorkerNodePolicy, AmazonEKS_CNI_Policy, and AmazonEC2ContainerRegistryReadOnly policies attached.
+These policies should provide the necessary permissions for your EKS cluster and nodes to function correctly